MPC Wallets: Your Complete Guide [2025]

 Zengo’s keyless design eliminates the need for traditional seed phrases, reducing the risk of key loss or theft.
 It uses facial recognition, biometric scans, and encrypted cloud backups for wallet recovery, putting great emphasis on user convenience without sacrificing security.
 The wallet supports a wide range of cryptocurrencies across major blockchains, including Bitcoin, Ethereum, and Polygon, thus catering to a vast array of users with diverse portfolios.

-In-app services include buying crypto with fiat currency, swapping tokens, and accessing decentralized finance (DeFi) protocols, adding functionality.
-As of 2025, Zengo offers both a mobile app and a web-based desktop browser interface, though it still requires the mobile app for key share authorisation.
+In-app services include buying crypto with fiat currency, swapping tokens, and accessing decentralized finance (DeFi) protocols.
+As of 2025, Zengo offers both a mobile app and a web-based desktop browser interface, though it still requires the mobile app for key share authorization.

-Zengo’s MPC system operates by splitting the private key into a minimum of two shares, with one being stored on the user’s mobile device and another on Zengo’s servers.
-All transactions require the authorisation of both shares, and Zengo will only provide their go-ahead if the user’s identity is verified.
+Zengo’s MPC system operates by generating a minimum of two shares upon wallet creation, with one being stored on the user’s mobile device and another on Zengo’s servers.
+All transactions require the authorization of both shares, and Zengo will only provide their go-ahead if the user’s identity is verified.

-Zengo also provides a simple and secure Recovery Kit, which uses a two-step system involving email verification and a personal, cloud-stored recovery file, which ensures the system will still work should your mobile device be lost or stolen.
-As of 2024, Zengo also offers an optional facial recognition authentication using 3d FaceLock.
+Zengo also provides a simple and secure Recovery Kit, which uses a two-step system that includes facial recognition authentication using 3d FaceLock, and a personal, cloud-stored recovery file, which will always be available to you should your mobile device be lost or stolen.

 The wallet is available on both iOS and Android, featuring a user-friendly interface that makes it accessible to beginners.
 It also offers 24/7 customer support for assistance, enhancing user experience, and as an added bonus, the CEO and support staff are fairly active in the r/ZengoWallet subreddit.